pdoriadev/CppFun/CppFun/KaijuFight/untitled/DesignRef.md

     * **MOTHER DRAGON**
         + Alt name - **MOTHER'S 7 HEADS**
         + A dragon like king ghidorah.
 There used to be 7 heads.
 Now, there are 4 heads and 3 stumps.
 The 3 look like they were bitten off.
+            - Maybe one of the seven heads, is robotic.
+It is the one that bites off the other heads?
+This, however, changes the metaphor to be more about AI, automation, etc. than the original maternal themes.
+Does it layer the metaphor or muddy the metaphor?
+Maybe have
+                Mother Dragon come back like mecha-king ghidorah.
+It has new tricks, but, ultimately, it succumbs to the same faults? hmm.
         + Ability - Compel {Ability}
             - If the player uses any ability other than the one Mother Dragon says to use,...
                 - the player will lose substantial energy.